Merychippus: Description

 Merychippus lived in groups.
 It was about 100 cm tall and at the time it was the tallest equine to have existed.
-Its muzzle was longer, deeper jaw, and eyes wider apart than any other horse-like animal to date.
+Its muzzle was longer, its jaw deeper, and eyes wider apart than any other horse-like animal to date.
 The brain was also much larger, making it smarter and more agile.
 Merychippus was the first equine to have the distinctive head shape of today's horses.